 Literature and workbooks which students require will be provided.
-Many links and tutorials will be available via the teacher's website: www.jgledhill.co.uk.
+Links and tutorials will also be available via the teacher's website: www.jgledhill.co.uk.
+Our main textbook will be: Computer - IT 2 by Dorling and Rouse, published bby Hodder Education.